Unit 1 - Practice Quiz

 B. A single voltage source in parallel with a resistor

-C. A single voltage source in series with a resistor
+C. A single current source in parallel with a resistor

 D. A single current source in series with a resistor